 Runners enjoy the scenery along with an abundance of wildlife, such as deer, squirrels, rabbits, and migratory birds.
 Residents of local communities such as 1830R Apartments and The Rodney can take a 12-minute car ride and be on the grounds.

 The Georgetown Waterfront provides ample places to run and enjoy the scenery, from cobblestone streets and high-end boutiques to trails and wooded areas.
 One of the most touted spots for runners seeking a rural feel is the Capital Crescent Trail.

 This shared off-road trail runs from Georgetown, D.C., to Silver Spring, MD, and is popular with bikers, walkers, joggers, and skaters.
 It’s built on the old railbed of an 11-mile stretch of the B&O Railroad.
 It is a mix of gravel and packed earth to provide a solid foundation for all recreational activities.

 There are myriad places to run in D.C., whether for fitness or training for one of the many local marathons.
 Public transportation and ride-share apps make it easy to get anywhere in the city when it’s time to get your run in.

 Living and Staying Fit in the D.C.
 Area

 The Metro D.C. area provides a range of community services for fitness and recreation, which is one reason it’s such a great place to live.
-DARO Apartments has stylish units across the District that are designed for anyone wanting an active urban lifestyle.
+We have stylish units across the District that are designed for anyone wanting an active urban lifestyle.
 We have apartment floor plans that suit various needs, from studios to one-, two-, and three-bedroom residences.

-DARO communities are situated in desirable D.C. neighborhoods such as Cathedral Heights, Mount Pleasant, and Dupont Circle, and many of our buildings include a variety of fitness amenities.
-Contact our office for help in finding the perfect DARO home for you.
+Our communities are situated in desirable D.C. neighborhoods such as Cathedral Heights, Mount Pleasant, and Dupont Circle, and many of our buildings include a variety of fitness amenities.
+Contact our office for help in finding the perfect home for you.